dcunited001/dcunited001.github.io/_graphics/2017-05-23-particles-in-2d-with-vector-calculus.md

 - change force splatting to use drawArraysInstanced
   - i need to figure out how to get the particle id in without having to set a uniform

-- fix break in the lineplot
-  - this happens when _currentIndex=0
-  - hard to fix this while drawing triangle strips

-- balance rCoefficient with particle count
-- either this or add correction for thermal velocity
-- when thermal velocity is too high, set uniform to scale down particleMomentums values

-- add parameter presets

 - how to fix problems introduced by particles wrapping to the other side